-UM works to provide a safe and healthy environment for its employees, students, and visitors regarding exposure to secondhand smoke.
-Considering the U.S. Surgeon General's findings that exposure to secondhand tobacco smoke and the use of tobacco cause significant health hazards, UM became a tobacco-free environment in 2011.
+University of Montana works to provide a safe and healthy environment for its employees, students, and visitors regarding exposure to secondhand smoke.
+Considering the U.S. Surgeon General's findings that exposure to secondhand tobacco smoke and the use of tobacco cause significant health hazards, University of Montana became a tobacco-free environment in 2011.
 Students found in violation of the tobacco free policy may be referred to the Office for Community Standards or UM Housing for disciplinary action.
-Employees found in violation may be referred to HR for appropriate follow-up.
+Employees found in violation may be referred to Human Resources for appropriate follow-up.